Erik Rubín: Acting and other work

-Rubín has made several television appearances as an actor over the course of his career, including small roles in telenovelas Lazos de Amor (1995) and Rebelde (2004), in which he also sang the title theme song.
+Rubín has made several television appearances as an actor over the course of his career, including small roles in telenovelas Lazos de Amor (1995) and the first season of Rebelde (2004), for which he also sang one of its theme songs.
 He starred alongside Ricky Martin in the musical-romance telenovela Alcanzar una estrella II (1991).
 For his acting in live theater, he has won two "Premios Heraldos" (the annual pop culture awards sponsored by the Mexican newspaper El Heraldo de Mexico): playing Roger in the Mexican production of Rent, and playing Judas in the Mexican production of Jesus Christ Superstar.
 He is also frequently invited to appear as a performer or awards presenter at various Spanish-language pop culture ceremonies, in Mexico and in the United States.

 Personal life

 He married Andrea Legarreta in 2001 and later in 2023 they separated.
 They have two daughters: Mia and Nina.